Meet Georgia Tech's junior tennis player from Atlanta

 High School/Junior: Rated the No. 3 prospect in Georgia according to the Tennis Recruiting Network in 2011, and was ranked as high as No. 24 nationally earlier in the year ...
 Doubles Champion of two USTA National Opens, and reached the semi-finals in doubles at the Easter Bowl ITF, as well as singles semi-finalist of two National Opens ,...
 Won the Spring Southern Closed Doubles with Tech teammate Nathan Rakitt ...
 Was ranked as high as No. 1 in the South for three consecutive years ...
 Awarded the Southern Section Bill Ozaki Sportsmanship Award.

 Personal: Full name is Douglas Casey Kay ...
 Born June 25, 1993 in Kansas City, Mo. ...
 Son of Fred and Jeanne Kay ...
 Has a twin sister Whitney and a younger brother Michael ...
 Father, Fred, was a varsity swimmer at Kansas, and twin sister Whitney is on the varsity tennis team at North Carolina ...
 Enjoys playing basketball and soccer ...
 Began playing tennis at age 8 ...
-Intended major is Business Administration.
+Majoring in Business Administration.